Rafa Nadal fulfilled one of his lifelong dreams when he officially opened the Rafa Nadal Academy by Movistar in his hometown Manacor.

 The Academy combines tennis and education so that students can continue their pathway to professional tennis without having to neglect their academic studies.
 The Academy has its own training system based on the experience acquired by Rafa and his technical team during his years on the ATP circuit, and includes the values that have been fundamental to his achievements and success.

-Have you any question about our Hotel?
+Do you have you any question about our Hotel?

-We are to answer any questions you have about our Hotel.
+We are here to answer any questions you have about our Hotel.
 Contact us also for group requests.